 How does the group compare?
-As we show in our Virgin Money Investments review, the good news is that Virgin Money’s Stocks and Shares ISA won the Your Money Award for best provider in 2016, 2017, 2018, and again recently in 2019.
+As I will show in my Virgin Money Investments review, the good news is that Virgin Money’s Stocks and Shares ISA won the Your Money Award for best provider in 2016, 2017, 2018, and again recently in 2019.
 However, you’ll quickly notice that your investments options are limited compared to other service providers.

 Is Virgin Money’s product right for you?
 Read on to learn about the different account options in my review.